Wildcoast

-Wildcoast (stylized WiLDCOAST) is an international non-profit environmental organization that conserves coastal and marine ecosystems and wildlife.
+Wildcoast (stylized WILDCOAST) is an international non-profit environmental organization that conserves coastal and marine ecosystems and wildlife.

-Headquartered in Imperial Beach, California, Wildcoast established a Mexican division in 2007, Costasalvaje A.C. in Tijuana to manage its conservation programs in Latin America.
+Headquartered in Del Mar, California, Wildcoast established a Mexican division in 2007, Costasalvaje A.C. in Ensenada to manage its conservation programs in Latin America.

 Charity Navigator awarded Wildcoast its four-star charity ranking.
 The organization received the Excellence in Organizational Development Award from Nonprofit Management Solutions in 2006.
 It also received the San Diego Earthworks E.A.R.T.H.
 Award in 2007.
 In 2008, Wildcoast received the Green Wave Award from the Surfer's Path Magazine.